mediaprophet/simpleledger.github.io/docs/terminology.md

 ## Base Unit

 The smallest possible unit of a token.
-For BCH this is referred to as [Satoshi](#satoshi).
+For XEC this is referred to as [Satoshi](#satoshi).
 For SLP tokens it is just called base unit.
 For example, [SPICE](https://simpleledger.info/token/4de69e374a8ed21cbddd47f2338cc0f479dc58daa2bbe11cd604ca488eca0ddf) has Decimals of 8, so when you send 1 spice you are actually sending 10^8 SPICE, or 100000000 base units of SPICE.
 Compare this with [HONK](https://simpleledger.info/token/7f8889682d57369ed0e32336f8b7e0ffec625a35cca183f4e81fde4e71a538a1) which has Decimals of 0, so sending 1 HONK is the same as sending 1 base unit of HONK.
 It's easiest to think of the Decimals parameter as for visual purposes only, although many higher level libraries do operate in decimalized units rather than base units.

 ## Burn